-In the decentralized organization concept, anyone can become a “shareholder” by buying a token.
-The company’s work is then focused on revenue generation in whatever the company decides to call their profit unit.
+In the concept of a “decentralized organization”, anyone can become a “shareholder” by buying a token.
+The work of the organization is then focused on revenue generation in whatever the company decides to call their profit unit.

-The company’s token changes value based on the company’s revenues.
+The monetary value of the token changes based on the organization’s revenues.

 - BitShares, DAO

-If you checked their websites you saw random strings of meaningless buzzwords, such as
+If you checked a shitcoin’s website, you would see random strings of meaningless buzzwords, such as

 Vcash was engineered to be innovative and forward-thinking.
-It prevents eavesdropping and censorship, promotes decentralized, energy efficient and instant network transactions.
-(Now defunct vanillacoin.net)
+It prevents eavesdropping and censorship, promotes decentralized, energy efficient and instant network transactions. (- Taken from now defunct vanillacoin.net)

 The value of shitcoins was always purely speculative.
 They might pump and you might be coming early enough to cash in but that’s it.

-The 2017 version of the shitcoin mania was the worse end of the ICO bubble - fake token sales with barely a landing page, no plans to ever develop anything and fake names for team members.
-The actual people behind the scams would collect the crowdfunding and vanish, and like with the shitcoin bubble there were some brave traders who earned good money flipping tokens of proven scams on the greater fool.
+The actual people behind the scams would collect the crowdfunding and vanish, and like with every bubble there were some brave traders who earned good money flipping tokens of proven scams on the greater fool.